Fox's Book of Martyrs

 The

-bishops, and that sentence was confirmed by the Council of Nice, A.D.
-325.
+and that sentence was confirmed by the Council of

-After the death of Constantine the Great, the Arians
+Nice, A.D.
+325. After the death of Constantine the

-found means to ingratiate themselves into the favor of the emperor
+Great, the Arians found means to ingratiate themselves into the favor of the

-Constantinus, his son and successor in the east; and hence a persecution was
+emperor Constantinus, his son and successor in the east; and hence a

 In

-bishop of Alexandria, under the authority of the emperor, began a persecution
+George, the Arian bishop of Alexandria, under the authority of the emperor,

-in that city and its environs, and carried it on with the most infernal
+began a persecution in that city and its environs, and carried it on with the

 Faustinus,